 - the information is of public interest

-13.80 If an agency is aware that information provided to Parliament has been published elsewhere (for example, on the Parliament’s website), it would be appropriate to provide a link to that website.
+13.107 If an agency is aware that information provided to Parliament has been published elsewhere (for example, on the Parliament’s website), it may be appropriate to provide a link to that website.

-13.83 Where it is not appropriate to include the name and contact details for each FOI contact officer (for example, because of the risk of harassment, spam or due to regular staff changes) the agency should provide contact details for the position.
+13.110 Where it is not appropriate to include the name and contact details for each FOI contact officer (for example, due to regular staff changes) the agency should provide contact details for the position.

 … information held by the agency to assist the agency to perform or exercise the agency’s functions or powers in making decisions or recommendations affecting members of the public (or any particular person or entity, or class of persons or entities).

-13.85 The publication of operational information ensures that members of the public can be adequately informed about the framework of rules, policies, principles and procedures that agencies apply in making decisions or recommendations that affect members of the public.
+13.112 The publication of operational information ensures that members of the public are adequately informed about the rules, policies, principles and procedures that agencies apply in making decisions or recommendations that affect members of the public.

-13.86 Publication of that information is important in its own right, but is necessary also to ensure that members of the public are not disadvantaged through lack of awareness of the information used by agencies in decision making.
-Section 10 of the FOI Act reinforces that objective, by providing that a person must not be subjected to any prejudice that could have been avoided by the person had they been aware of operational information that should have been but was not published in the IPS.
-For more information about s 10 see [13.102]–[13.103].
+13.113 Publication of that information is important in its own right but is also necessary to ensure that members of the public are not disadvantaged by a lack of awareness of the information used by agencies to make decisions.
+Section 10 of the FOI Act reinforces that objective by providing that a person must not be subjected to any prejudice that could have been avoided by the person had they been aware of operational information that should have been but was not published in the IPS.
+For more information about s 10 of the FOI Act, see [13.127 – 13.128].

-13.89 Four terms in the definition of ‘operational information’ in s 8A(1) mark out the breadth of the concept:
+13.115 Four terms in the definition of ‘operational information’ in s 8A(1) reflect the breadth of the concept: